viamrobotics/docs/docs/tutorials/slam-cartographer.md

 Now you're ready to configure SLAM to use your dataset and to run in offline mode.

-### Configuration using Viam
+### Configuring SLAM with Viam

-Next, we will add SLAM to the configuration.
-To enable offline mode, we will set the `use_live_data` flag to `false`.
-This tells the slam service to only use data found within the data directory you specified in your config.
+Next, add SLAM to your configuration on the Viam app.
+To enable offline mode, set the `use_live_data` flag to `false`.
+This tells the slam service to use only data found within the data directory you specified in your config.

-In your web browser, navigate to the robot you set up on the Viam app ([https://app.viam.com](https://app.viam.com)).
+In your web browser, navigate to your robot on the Viam app ([https://app.viam.com](https://app.viam.com)).
 In the **CONFIG** tab, click on "Raw JSON", and copy/paste the following configuration:

 ```json-viam